metno/S-ENDA-documentation/source/use_case_northern_lights.rst

 ..

-- Satellite data is too old, ie. to relevasnt for the user
+- Satellite data is too old, ie. to relevant for the user
-- wms display systems is not working
+- wms display system is not working
 - thredds is not working

 Includes